besch/youtube-dubbing-server/ARCHITECTURE.md

 4.  **Background Script (`background.ts`):**

     - Handles `generateAudioChunk` messages from the content script.
-    - **For YouTube videos (direct TTS):** It will call a simplified server action (e.g., `audio/generateDubbingAudioDirect`) that takes text, language, and voice, and returns a TTS audio URL directly, without database interaction for video processing status.
+    - It calls the `generateAudioChunkApi` server action (a client-facing action in `server/src/app/actions/video.ts`) that takes text, language, and voice, and returns a TTS audio URL directly.
+This action performs the TTS generation without relying on the full backend video processing job system for these on-demand requests from the extension.
-    - **For movies/shows (potentially with backend processing):** If the flow involved `initiateVideoProcessingJob` (not the case for the simplified YouTube flow described above, but kept for general movie dubbing that might still use backend jobs), it would interact with actions that might check database job statuses or fetch pre-generated chunks.
-However, the primary mode now for the extension after subtitle acquisition is on-demand TTS.

 5.  **Audio Playback & Subtitle Display:**
     - `DubbingManager` coordinates playing audio chunks synchronized with video playback.
     - It also sends current subtitle information to the popup UI (`DubbingPage.tsx`) for display if needed.

-**Simplified YouTube Flow (No Backend DB Job for the Video):**
+**Simplified YouTube Flow (Direct TTS via Server Action, No Backend DB Job for the Video):**

 1. User on YouTube, opens extension.
 2.  `MovieSearchPage.tsx` shows "Dub Current YouTube Video".
-3. User clicks button -> `fetchAndPrepareYouTubeSubtitles` (gets SRT for current YouTube video ID and global language).
+3. User clicks button -> `fetchAndPrepareYouTubeSubtitles` (gets SRT for current YouTube video ID and global language from `youtube-download` service).
 4. Navigate to `DubbingPage.tsx`.
 SRT content is now in Redux.
-5. User clicks "Start Dubbing" -> `toggleDubbingProcess` sends `initializeYouTubeDubbing` to `content.ts` with SRT, YouTube video ID string, language, voice.
+5. User clicks "Start Dubbing" -> `toggleDubbingProcess` sends initialization message to `content.ts` with SRT, YouTube video ID string, language, voice.
 6.  `content.ts` initializes. `AudioFileManager` requests audio for current subtitle text from `background.ts`.
-7.  `background.ts` calls a direct TTS server action (no DB `videoId` needed, just text, lang, voice).
+7.  `background.ts` calls `generateAudioChunkApi` server action (text, lang, voice).
 8. Audio plays.

 This revised flow removes the `LanguageSelectionPage.tsx` and streamlines the process by initiating subtitle fetching directly from `MovieSearchPage.tsx` for both movies and YouTube videos, then proceeding to `DubbingPage.tsx`.
-The core backend processing for _movies and shows that might still use the job system_ (initiated via `initiateVideoProcessingJobApi` by the mobile app) remains largely the same on the server-side as described in sections 3-6, but the Chrome Extension's primary interaction after acquiring subtitles is geared towards on-demand TTS.

-## 8. Authentication & Authorization
+## 7. Authentication & Authorization

-### 8.1.
+### 7.1.
 Authentication Flow (Server)

 - **Provider:** Supabase Auth with Google OAuth and Email/Password.
 - **Identifying the Initiator:** To differentiate between authentication flows started by the Chrome Extension versus the website, an `initiator_id` parameter is used.